 Overview of .NET

-The .NET Framework is designed to be used for developing multiple types of applications.
+.NET is designed to be used for developing multiple types of applications.

-introduced to the different flavors contained within .NET, like .NET Standard and .NET Core.
+introduced to the different flavors contained within .NET Framework and

 - What is a .NET Application?

-- .NET, .NET Core, .NET Standard, Xamarin/Mono
+- .NET Framework versus .NET

-- .NET Applications: MVC, Web API, WPF, UWP, ...
+- .NET Applications: ASP.NET Core, Web API, WPF, Blazor, MAUI, ...

 The .NET Application

 When building applications in .NET, it needs to follow a couple of rules.

-- The Visual Studio solution and project
+- The Visual Studio Solution and Project

-- What are namespaces and assemblies
+- What are Namespaces and Assemblies

 Classes and Objects

-- What is a class?
+- What is a Class?

 - Fields, Methods and Properties

 Whenever you instantiate an object from a class, it needs to be

 - Instance Constructors

-- Constructor initializers
+- Constructor Initializers

-- Overloading constructors
+- Overloading Constructors

 Types in .NET

 Whether you're trying to store numbers, text or objects, you need to put

+memory.
 By knowing where in memory each type of variable gets stored, we

-- Type categories in .NET
+- Type Categories in .NET

-- Value types, Reference types and Immutable Reference types
+- Value Types, Reference Types and Immutable Reference Types

-- Custom Value types: Structure and Enumeration
+- Custom Value Types: Structure and Enumeration

 - Boxing and Unboxing

-- Arguments of functions.
-Pass by value, by reference; Passing output
+Arguments of Functions.
+Pass by Value, by Reference.
+Passing Output

 Static Members and Static Classes